 In simple terms, UV technology can destroy 99.99% of harmful microorganisms (including E. coli and coliform bacteria) without the use of heat or chemicals, and can purify hundreds of gallons of water per minute.

-UV systems are available in a variety of sizes and for a number of applications including residential and commercial.
+UV systems are available in a variety of sizes and for several applications including residential and commercial.

 Be prepared for the next boil water advisory.
-Eliminate risk: ultraviolet (UV) technology is engineered to give you peace of mind.
+Eliminate risk: ultraviolet sterilizers are engineered to give you peace of mind.

 Answers To Your Most Common Questions

 Is the water coming out of your RO faucet slower than you think it should be?
 Here are six reasons for slow water flow from your reverse osmosis drinking water system.